Fukushima Himba Stakes

-The Fukushima Himba Stakes (Japanese 福島牝馬ステークス) is a Grade 3 horse race for Thoroughbred fillies and mares aged four and over, run in April over a distance of 1800 metres on turf at Fukushima Racecourse.
+The Fukushima Himba Stakes (Japanese 福島牝馬ステークス) is a Grade 3 horse race in Japan for Thoroughbred fillies and mares aged four and over.
+It is run in April over a distance of 1,800 meters on turf at Fukushima Racecourse.

 The Fukushima Himba Stakes was first run in 2004 and has held Grade 3 status ever since.
 The race was run at Niigata Racecourse in 2011.

+Race details

+The race is run at Fukushima Racecourse over a distance of 1,800 meters on turf.

+Weight

+55 kg for four-year-olds and above.Allowances: